pollyhunter1700/Capstone-final-project/README.md

-# Capstone-final-project
-My Notebook with the code and dataset to test and run the completed project.
-The project that is here currently has a simulated screenshot set up with the instructions to complete or add a data set for  a future run.
-Below is the structure:

 # 🎮 GameIntel AI – Sentiment and Visual Intelligence for Game Analytics

 GameIntel AI is a two-part intelligent system for gaming analytics that analyzes player feedback and classifies gameplay screenshots.